Ronald de Wit: Research and career

 identified docetaxel as an effective treatment for castrate-resistant prostate cancer.
 He was the Lead author of the CARD trial reported in the New England Journal of Medicine in 2019.
 His research encompasses both clinical and translational studies, focusing on the interplay between taxanes and the latest hormonal agents, as well as biomarker investigations.
 He is also affiliated with the Research Unit for Translational Pharmacology in the Department of Medical Oncology at Erasmus University Medical Center.

 During the 2010s, he participated in industry-led immunotherapy trials in urothelial carcinoma Wikipedia Transitional cell carcinoma.
 These trials paved the way for the approval of Pembrolizumab in both second and first-line treatments, including for non-muscle invasive disease.
 His contributions extend to translational and immuno-oncology research, specifically on biomarker studies that determine prognostic and predictive factors for checkpoint inhibition.

 In addition to his contributions in the treatment of urological cancers, Ronald de Wit has been involved in advancing the management of chemotherapy-induced nausea and vomiting.
 He introduced a statistical method that revealed the diminishing efficacy of 5HT3 Receptor antagonists as antiemetic treatment over consecutive cycles of therapy, primarily due to their inability to manage delayed nausea effectively.

 He played a role in the development and subsequent FDA and EMA approval of the NK1 antagonist aprepitant NK1 receptor antagonist.

 His research highlighted that when 5HT3 and NK1 drugs are used in combination, they offer considerably enhanced efficacy throughout multiple cycles due to improved control over delayed nausea and emesis.

 He is member of the Academy of Europe.

+January 2025 he was awarded Knight in the order of the Netherlands Lion.